Appendix: Thermodynamic Data

 chemistry_model: air_5s17r

 The code will look for the file air_5s17r.mdl.
 By default, the code first looks in the directory from which the simulation was initiated.
 If the file is not found in this location, the code will attempt to look in the location defined by the environment variable CHEMISTRY_DATABASE, if defined, which contains several chemistry models for commonly used mixtures.
 If the file is not found in this location, the code will terminate with an error condition.
 The chemistry model file is divided into two sections.
 The first section contains the thermodynamic data for each of the species involved in the simulation.
 The second section contains a list of the chemical reactions among the species.
 Information in the species section is always required, while the reaction section may be left empty for non-combusting flow simulations.
 In this section, we describe the contents of the species section in detail.
-Discussion of the reaction section of the model file is deferred to the section devoted to simulations with finite rate chemistry.
+A parser-level format reference for both species and reactions is also provided below, with additional reaction-model discussion in the section devoted to simulations with finite rate chemistry.

 The species section contains the complete thermodynamic specification for each species in the simulation.
-In the following, we first discuss the basic structure of the species section, followed by a discussion of the thermodynamic models available for specifying the caloric equation of state for each species.
+In the following, we first discuss the basic structure of the species section, followed by a parser-level reference for .mdl syntax (including reactions), and then practical workflows for generating model files.
 The thermal equation of state for all species is the ideal-gas law.
 Non-ideal-gas equations of state can be used by loading the real-fluids module.
 This is discussed in the final section.

 Species Definition